One of the things I always try to do when I travel is to save money whenever I can.

 Ke Hradu, 118 00 Praha 1, Czechia, map

-This is a great spot to catch sunrise over looking the city.
+This is a great spot to catch the sunrise overlooking the city.

 There really is nothing else like seeing the warm morning light hitting the red rooftops of the city.